TIBCOSoftware/dovetail-contrib/SmartContract-Corda/activity/scheduledtask/README.md

 ---
-title: payment
+title: schedule event
 weight: 4603
 ---

-# Payment Processor
+# Schedule Event
-This activity takes a collection of Cash as input states to generate a Cash output state with sendPaymentTo as the new owner and a Cash output state with sendChangeTo as the change owner if there are any changes.
+This activity schedules a flow to be run at a specified time, the scheduled flow is defined using CorDApp/schedulable flow trigger

 ## Settings
 | Setting       | Required | Description                                                                       |